Prabingiri/Obstacle-Aware-Region-Decomposition/README.md

 - **resource/**

-  Contains the resources including datasets, and the functions to generate synthetic dataset.
-Checkout its own readme file.
+  It contains the resources, datasets, and functions to generate synthetic datasets.
+Check out its readme file.

 - **tests/**
   Contains unit tests for each module to ensure correctness.